ajbaker2/DataViz/proposal.md

 For example, the Annual personal income by county data has a dataset for each state, and within this there are statistics for each county regarding income levels and population.
 There is information like this for each county in the US, and the data covers 1969 to modern day in time series format.

 # List of Questions

+1) I think I would just like to know if this topic is refined enough for the purposes of this course.
+Is this something you think is possible in one quarter, or is there instead a way I should exapand this topic?

+2) Are there any major data sources that I am missing and should be aware of?